Introduction

 The hierarchy of controls framework offers a structured approach to managing welding fume hazards:

-- Elimination/Substitution: Whenever possible, eliminate or substitute less hazardous materials.
+- Elimination/Substitution: Whenever feasible, eliminate or replace hazardous materials with safer alternatives.

-- Engineering Controls: Implement mechanical ventilation and local exhaust systems to capture fumes at their source.
+- Engineering Controls: Implement mechanical ventilation and local exhaust systems to capture fumes at their origin.

-- Administrative Controls: Enforce policies that limit exposure duration and provide training on safe practices.
+- Administrative Controls: Establish policies that limit exposure time and provide safety training.

-- Personal Protective Equipment (PPE): Use PPE such as respirators when other controls do not fully mitigate exposure risks.
+- Personal Protective Equipment (PPE): Use PPE, such as respirators, when other controls are insufficient to reduce exposure risks.

 Key Engineering Control Measures